- You want to spend how much on a keyboard?!?

-- I’ll make do with what I have
+- Do I need any workspace upgrades?
+I’ll make do with what I have

-- Enter the Logitech K860 wireless ergonomic keyboard
+- Maybe a few workspace upgrades aren’t a bad idea—enter the Logitech K860 wireless ergonomic keyboard

 - Ahhh…home sweet home never felt so good